CS107-off-piste/cs107-FinalProject/docs/documentation.md

 In this repository, we implement a library that uses __Automatic Differentiation__ to find the derivatives of real and vector valued functions.

+For more information on automatic differentiation and the OffPiste library, we have also prepared a Youtube video [here](https://youtu.be/7bMWM2LH1aU).

 <hr/>

 ## Background